The Public Treaty of Velasco

 consumed, the place where taken & the name of the

-The Treaty of Velasco (Public), May 14, 1836, Republic of Texas Legation in Washington correspondence, Archives and Information Services Division, Texas State Library and Archives Commission.
+The Treaty of Velasco (Public), May 14, 1836, Domestic correspondence, Texas Secretary of State general correspondence of the Department of State, Republic of Texas, Archives and Information Services Division, Texas State Library and Archives Commission.